-Norman Vincent Peale's tips on harnessing the power of prayer.
+Norman Vincent Peale's tips on harness the power of prayer.

 Prayer is simply a conversation between you and Jesus.
 Do not overcomplicate the process.
 Do not feel you must fill the conversation with strange, pious words or utilize any particular traditionally accepted jargon.
 Just talk to Jesus in plain everyday language.
 It is a matter of simple, honest expression, of opening your heart to him and telling him all about your hopes, dreams, fears and failures.
 Join with the Psalmist in saying, “The LORD has hear my cry…the LORD accepts my prayer” (Psalm 6:9).